-A Non-Toxic Guide to Tuning Up Your Resuable, Plastic-Free Kitchen Tools
+A Non-Toxic Guide to Cleaning Your Resuable Lunch Boxes and Other Plastic-Free Kitchen Tools

 Living green takes commitment.
 Luckily, you are not alone.
-With so many new go green, plastic-free product companies springing up, it is easier than ever to keep the green flame going.
+With so many new go green, plastic-free product companies springing up, it is easier than ever to celebrate zero-waste living with reusable products.

 Suck It Up